alexmurari/Repositive/readme.md

 Repositive is a .NET Standard library that provides contracts and implementations for setting up data access repositories following the repository pattern.

-It provides many advanced methods for creating, reading, updating, deleting entities with great flexibility.
+It provides many advanced methods for creating, reading, updating and deleting entities with great flexibility.

 It also provides methods for controlling query pagination, change tracking, including related entities in queries, explicitly loading related entities and advanced querying.